 Peer review is important because it acts as a quality control measure.
 The review process helps an editor and/or publisher decide if a manuscript should be rejected, accepted for publication, or returned for modification.
 Exposing an author’s manuscript to experts in his/her field of research checks for validity, integrity, quality, and value.

 Why is timeliness important?

 SAE understands that reviewers are busy and that they will not be able to accept all invitations to review.
-The journals staff asks that you respond at your earliest convenience if you are unable to accept an invitation to review a manuscript.
-Reviewers are also able to mark times within Editorial Manager during which they will not be available to review manuscripts.
-Timeliness of response—whether agreeing to complete a review or not—is important to give authors timely feedback on their manuscripts.
+The SAE staff asks that you respond at your earliest convenience if you are unable to accept an invitation to review a manuscript.
+Journal and non-event technical paper reviewers are also able to mark times within Editorial Manager® during which they will not be available to review manuscripts.
+Timeliness of response—whether agreeing to complete a review or not—is important in order to give authors timely feedback on their manuscripts.
 Reviewers that do not respond to invitations or do not provide reviews in a timely manner can cause serious delays in our time to first decision and to publication in general, and SAE strives to improve these timelines on an ongoing basis.
 Many reviewers also serve as authors and understand the importance of completing reviews in a timely manner.

 Why are good reviews important?